 Comparison of Energy Consumption With a Kitchen Fridge

 The size of a mini fridge is usually between 1.7 to 4.4 cubic feet.
-In most of the cases, a mini fridge consumes anywhere between 233 kilowatt-hours to 310 kilowatt-hours.
+According to energy star, a mini fridge consumes anywhere between 233 kWh to 310 kWh.
 As per Consumer Reports testing, the annual cost of a most energy-efficient 4.4 cubic feet mini fridge is US$27.

 Factors Contributing to Excessive Consumption

 Now, we know the average running cost of a mini fridge, but can it cost more?
-Yes, there is a chance that your mini fridge might consume more or less than the average power.
-What are the factors that affect energy consumption?
+Yes, there is a chance that your mini fridge might consume more or less than the average power per month.
+What are the factors that affect power consumption?
 Here are few of them: